astoko/GNUBot/README.md

 #### When stable release?

-When it is stable.. that is far away from now..
+When it is made stable, the bot is still in the works and changes are likely.

 <h4>
  <picture>